KDCube is built around apps

 HTTPS tokenhttps://github.com/org/repo.gitservices.git.http_token / git.http_token in secrets.yaml

-Fast Local Bundle Prototyping
+Fast Local App Development

 # one-time initialization